Marshalls: Independent company

+Melville Corporation

 In 1976, Marshalls was acquired by Melville Corporation.
+There were 36 stores in New England and California at this time.
+Marshall also independently owned five stores in St. Thomas, St. Croix, and St. Maarten in the Caribbean.
+The brand surpassed $1 billion in sales in 1982.

+By April 1987, there were 261 stores across the country.
+However, profits began to slip in the mid-1980s when the company shifted to lower-priced goods, competing with other discount stores rather than department stores.
+Since Marshalls made up 28% of Melville's sales at this time, there was a lot of focus on turning the store around.
+Marshalls was outperformed by rival TJ Maxx in the early 1990s.

 By 1993, Marshalls had expanded throughout 42 states including Hawaii, and had opened several downtown locations.
+Its first location in Puerto Rico opened in 1994.
+The company's pretax operating earnings fell by 20% between 1993 and 1994.

+TJX

 In 1995, Marshalls was purchased by TJX, the parent company of its main rival, TJ Maxx, for $550 million.
+There were 496 stores at the time.

 Marshalls and T.J.
 Maxx operate as sister stores, and share a similar footprint throughout the country.
-While the two offer near-identical prices and have similar store layouts, Marshalls differentiates itself by featuring a larger emphasis on family footwear and larger men's and juniors departments.
+While the two offer near-identical prices and have similar store layouts, Marshalls differentiates itself by its emphasis on family footwear and larger men's and juniors departments.

+Starting in 2005, Marshalls began introducing Shoe MegaShop departments in its stores.
+The company added MegaShops to 240 Marshalls stores in 2008, with another 200 planned for fiscal 2009.
+Marshalls soon expanded the concept into standalone stores.

-In 2019, Marshalls began operating a website for online shopping.
+In 2015, Marshalls opened its 1,000th store.
+In 2019, the company began operating a website for online shopping.

+During the COVID-19 pandemic, Marshalls shut down all stores and suspended its online operations, closing all distribution and fulfillment centers and offices in March 2020.
+TJX began reopening stores in May and completed the process by the end of June.

 Legal troubles

 TJX paid US$100 million settlement in California to settle an employee class-action suit in 2002, which alleged that Marshalls abused exempt/nonexempt classifications to avoid the payment of overtime or compensation time to employees in certain roles performing non-exempt job duties, as required by the federal Fair Labor Standards Act.